-“I have worked with some of the most incredible artists in my twenty-eight years in the music industry.
-I do not like to drop names because people tend to get jealous.” shares Gracie.
+“I have worked with some of the most incredible artists in my thirty years in the music industry.
+I do not like to drop names because people tend to become jealous.” shares Gracie.
 “Nonetheless, the most fulfilling is the art I create for Spooky Hollow.
-I have several notebooks filled with ideas; many of which will never come to life because we no longer do a haunted house.”
+I have several notebooks filled with ideas; many of which will never come fruition because we no longer operate the haunted house portion of Spooky Hollow.”

 “I grew up on a farm in Hudson.
-My parents always made Halloween special for us kids.” continues Gracie.
-“I remember the two times we went to haunted houses.
+My guardians always made Halloween special for us kids.” continues Gracie.
+“I remember the two times we visited haunted houses.
 One was located in the caves behind Casanova’s.
 It was so scary I could not even keep my eyes open while I walked through!
-Funny, how I hated them [haunted houses] but love to be on the creative side of them.
+Funny, how I hated them [haunted houses] but love to be on the creative side.
 As a child I was not allowed to purchase my costume.
-I was given permission to root around in my parent’s closet to create my own costume.
+I was given permission to root around in my guardian's closet to create my own costume.
 I believe the act of creating my own costume made Halloween more enjoyable.”

-“My parents were milking cows during the haunting hour so I only had a short window to do my trick-or-treating.” laughs Gracie.
-“One parent would drive my sister and I to four houses where we would obtains more than enough candy to last us almost through Christmas!
+“My guardians were milking cows during the haunting hour so I only had a short window to attend to my trick-or-treating.” laughs Gracie.
+“One guardian would drive us to four houses where we would obtain more than enough candy to last us almost through Christmas!
 The fun of it was showing off our costumes to our neighbors.
 To us, that was what Halloween was about; showing off our creative costume.”

 In 1982, the United States endured the Halloween Candy Scare.
 It was reported that people were lacing Halloween candy with poison.
-Gracie’s parents forbid her and her sister from trick-or-treating.
-Nonetheless, her mother helped her and her sister to create their own haunted yard.
+Gracie’s guardians forbid her from trick-or-treating.
+Nonetheless, her maternal guardian helped the kids to create their own haunted yard.

-“It was wonderful!” tells Gracie.
+“It was wonderful!” shares Gracie.
 “I was dressed as a ghost with a white sheet.
 I danced around the yard as people drove into our driveway.
 Children were afraid to get out of their cars!”
 Gracie laughs at the memory.
 “We made little ghosts out of Kleenexes and tied them on strings.
 We also made a scary tape of sounds mixed with music.
-My sister sat under the deck playing the music and pulling the little ghosts across the deck to chase the kids.
+One child sat under the deck playing the music and pulling the little ghosts across the deck to chase the kids.
 It was such a wonderful fun filled night!”